cloudlinux/cloudlinux-documentation/docs/cloudlinuxos/repositories_and_mirrors/README.md

 ### Examples

-For more examples, ready-to-use Ansible playbooks, and Docker Compose setups, refer to [https://github.com/cloudlinux/cloudlinux-mirrors](https://github.com/cloudlinux/cloudlinux-mirrors).
+More examples, ready-to-use Ansible playbooks, and Docker Compose setups can be found at [https://github.com/cloudlinux/cloudlinux-mirrors](https://github.com/cloudlinux/cloudlinux-mirrors).

 ## Troubleshooting